 - Step #3: Write Your Press Release Headline

 - Step #4: Write Your Press Release Lead

 Your first step is to come up with something that bloggers and journalists will WANT to cover.

 In other words:

-And in this chapter, I’ll show how to do just that.
+And in this step, I’ll show how to do just that.